openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

-A bunch of top-performing models from Detectron and maskrcnn-benchmark projects can be easily obtained and automatically prepared for running in PyTorch and OpenVINO&trade; via the `tools/download_pretrained_weights.py` script.
+A bunch of top-performing models from Detectron and maskrcnn-benchmark projects can be easily obtained and automatically prepared for running in PyTorch and OpenVINO™  via the `tools/download_pretrained_weights.py` script.
 By default, the script requires no parameters to run, for details on its configuration, run it with the `-h` key.
-This script could also be considered as a sample, showing how models are supposed to be converted to ONNX/OpenVINO&trade; Intermediate Representation (IR).
+This script could also be considered as a sample, showing how models are supposed to be converted to ONNX/OpenVINO™  Intermediate Representation (IR).

 ### Download MS COCO Dataset